 O’Neill, T., Goffin, R.D., & Gellatly, I.R.
 (2012).
 The knowledge, skill, and ability requirements for teamwork: Revisiting the Teamwork-KSA Test’s validity.
 International Journal of Selection and Assessment, 20(1), 36-52.

 Ho, J., Bonaccio, S., Gellatly, I.R., & Connelly, C.E.
-(2018).
-Disabilities and job carving: A thematic analysis of facilitators and hindrances.
-Paper presented at the 33rd annual meeting of the Society for Industrial and Organizational Psychology, Inc. (Division 14 of the American Psychological Association), Chicago, April.
+(2019).
+Facilitators and hindrances to successful job carving for individuals with disabilities.
+Paper presented at the 34th annual meeting of the Society for Industrial and Organizational Psychology, Inc. (Division 14 of the American Psychological Association), Washington, April.